williamscole/HAPTIC/README.md

 - `-ibd_pkl`: Path to pre-pickled IBD file
   - Default: Empty string

-- `-hap_annotation`: Only perform haplotype annotation
+- `-hap_annotation`: Only perform haplotype annotation.
+This uses focal-parent IBD segments and outputs the pre-phased regions (haplotype index and coordinates) that were inherited from each parent.
   - Default: False

 - `-continue_run`: Continue previous run, append to existing results